Study Finds Vaccine Science Outreach Only Reinforced Myths

 While the smartest graduates will get those jobs, the rest will be left with a crushingly large bill for their 3 more years of "education".
 You have to question just how clever those remaining graduates actually are.

-So it comes as no surprise to learn that in this topic, university students can act just as dim as "ordinary" people
+So it comes as no surprise to learn that in this topic, university students can act just as dim as "ordinary" people - since most of them are exactly that.

 Not only was the anti-vax cohort not convinced by any of the three campaigns, but their attitudes hardened when another poll was taken a week later.